 I had also bought the 99U action diaries for the team at Cultural Enterprise as their Christmas present, and loved the whole product range.
 Roanne and I then found we had common ground in seeking something out and she gave me a copy of Small is Beautiful which I hadn’t read.
 It is a great read and resonated so much with all the work I was doing.
 The constant focus on growth can be counterproductive to steadily building your business around your values and passions, and for the benefit of others.

 "The constant focus on growth can be counterproductive to steadily building your business around your values and passions, and for the benefit of others".

 I think the traditional understanding of going into business comes with the misunderstanding that constant growth is the real measure of success.
 How would you advise independents to combat this?

 Deborah: I think it is really important for independents to take the time to clarify and define what success will look like for them.
 At Small is Beautiful, we are encouraging people to think of 'growth' in a much more rounded way – we see one person businesses making huge investments in their professional growth by undertaking training or perhaps by coming to our conference, or by making the decision to purchase a game-changing piece of kit or equipment.

 "We also see growth as maturity, a maturing business, being more selective about the kind of clients you want to work with and why, decisions that can focus and enrich a business, deepen impact and support their growth.
-Of course, this may also improve their bottom line growth, but that as one of a number of factors, rather than the key driver.
+Of course, this may also improve their bottom-line growth, but that is one of a number of factors, rather than the key driver.